w15546251-afk/new-da-hood-farm/README.md

     end
 end)

--- Simulate natural screen tap/hover directly on the MoneyDrop object with a right offset local function interactWithMoneyNaturally(dropObj)
+-- Simulate natural screen tap/hover directly on the MoneyDrop object with a left offset local function interactWithMoneyNaturally(dropObj)
     if not dropObj or not dropObj.Parent then return end